tmerr/i3ipc-rs/README.md

 ```

 ## Status

 This library was last updated for **i3 version 4.11**.
-It is generally forward compatible, but not backward compatible.
+There is an open ticket concerning forward compatibility: https://github.com/tmerr/i3ipc-rs/issues/8.
 Contributions are welcome!